anettrolikova/planett/index.md

 - [Nothing but Words](https://adolos.substack.com/)

 ### Articles & Books
 - Mindfulness, Productivity, Learning and other topics.
-Simple to read, great, educative style [Ness Labs](https://nesslabs.com/best)
+Simple to read, great, educational style [Ness Labs](https://nesslabs.com/best)
 - My fav book that I read recently was [Manna: Two Visions of Humanity's Future by Marshall Brain](https://www.goodreads.com/book/show/13559843-manna)
 - I share articles that I read to my [Tumbr Mind Garden](https://anettrolikova.tumblr.com/) where you can find them summed up
 - I do have [GoodReads](https://www.goodreads.com/user/show/119680987-anett-rolikova) account where I share books I'm reading

 # FAQs
 ### Why planett.xyz?
-- Simple - I have planet 🪐 tattooed on my right upper arm and my name is Anett so planet-Anett 🤗 You can find the full story about why planet on my Instagram which I keep private for personal reasons.
+- Simple - I have planet 🪐 tattooed on my right upper arm and my name is Anett, so planet-Anett 🤗 You can find the full story about the planet on my Instagram, which I keep private for personal reasons.

 *[planett.eth](https://opensea.io/planett.eth) is my public ENS which I use primarily for DAOs but I also own [anett.eth](http://opensea.com/anett.eth) which I use mainly for [POAPs](https://app.poap.xyz/scan/anett.eth)*